 Amber Filter And Burn Overlay Filter

-Those badass, are all kinds of ways to take the ‘stock’ out of stock photography and make them your own!
+Those buttercup, are all kinds of ways to take the ‘stock’ out of stock photography and make them your own!

 These 6 branding techniques will transform any stock photography you use from UGH to OOOHHHH, and help create a unicorn grade style people will instantly recognize, so don’t be foolish and not use them.